sysid/rs-env/README.md

 ```

 ### Usage
+The resulting set of environment variables is an amalgamation of all files involved in the dependency tree, parent variables are overwritten by child variables.

+- **DAG**: Directed acyclic graph, i.e. files can have multiple parents
 - **branch**: a linear list of files, each file can have one parent (no DAG).
-It defines the resulting set of variables.
-- **DAG**: Directed acyclic graph, i.e. files can have multiple parents
-- **tree**: a collection of branches (environment files can be part of multiple branches)
+- **tree**: a collection of branches (files can be part of multiple branches, but only one parent)
 - environment variables are defined in files `<name>.env` and must be prefixed with `export` command
 - See [examples](./rsenv/tests/resources/environments) for DAG, Tree and Branches
-- multiple trees per project are supported
+- multiple trees/branches per project are supported
-- files are linked into a **branch** either manually by adding the comment line `# rsenv: <name.env>`
-or via `rsenv link <root.env> <child1>.env <child2>.env`.
+- files are linked either manually by adding the comment line `# rsenv: <name.env>` or via the command: `rsenv link <root.env> <child1>.env <child2>.env`.

-That's it.
-Now you can source the resulting set of variables as usual:
+Source the resulting set of variables as usual:
 ```bash
 source <(rsenv build <leaf-node.env>)
 ```